hkitago/QuoteLink/README.md

 The inspiration for this project came from two bookmarklets I developed and shared on GitHub Gist.
 You can view them [here](https://gist.github.com/hkitago/67ed3a91c7941ab9a2c6b657bac692cb) and [here](https://gist.github.com/hkitago/1009207b098773cf0a29b76636eb03c5).
 I would like to acknowledge the role of these bookmarklets in shaping the idea for the QuoteLink extension and helping to bring it to fruition.

-Special thanks to [bradvin/social-share-urls: Social Share URLs](https://github.com/bradvin/social-share-urls) for handling Social Share URLs.
+Special thanks to [bradvin/social-share-urls: Social Share URLs](https://github.com/bradvin/social-share-urls) for handling social share URLs.

+The implementation of prompt sharing to generative AI services was informed by [Free Prompt Prefilled Links Generator (2025) – LinkMyPrompt](https://linkmyprompt.com/).

 Inspired in part by [ClearURLs](https://github.com/ClearURLs/Rules), whose work helped inform the list of removable tracking parameters.